 Developing vibrant communities is one of the three priority areas in our strategic plan.
 But what comprises a vibrant community?
-The details depend on whom you ask, but it comes down to quality of life — everyone wants a great place to live, learn, work and raise a family.
+It comes down to quality of life — everyone wants a great place to live, learn, work and raise a family.
 They want safe neighborhoods, rich cultural experiences, and everything in between.

 As a broad-based community foundation, we are uniquely positioned to listen and respond to a range of perspectives as we work towards this ultimate goal.
 Through the diversity of our donors’ voices, we are rooted in the priorities and ambitions of our residents; and through the grantmaking process, we become aware of the range of needs that must be addressed.